dat650-2020/course-info/solidity/solidityDevelopment.md

 $ truffle compile
 ```
 Will compile the contracts.
-After compilation you can find a generated `json` interface of the contracts in the `build/` folder.
+After compilation you can find the generated `json` interface of the contracts in the `build/` folder.

 ### Deploy the contracts